 Should you take your only key apart, and try and put it into a new case?
-Will I be able to save money instead of buying a new key?
+Will you be able to save money instead of buying a new key?

 Some car keys can be fixed easily.
 Others require the calm hands of a brain surgeon, armed with the full list of instructions.
 Even though you want to make things better, imagine if you made things worse?
 So instead of asking can you fix it, the question is, should I try and fix my broken car key?

 We think you should be able to.
-It’s hardly your fault that manufacturers have messed up so badly with cheap design.
+It’s hardly your fault that manufacturers have messed up with cheap design.
 But it depends on the make of car.

-So to save you from getting stranded somewhere, here is our guide to which keys to avoid and when we’d encourage you to have a go.
+So to save you from getting stranded somewhere, here’s our guide to which keys to avoid and when we’d encourage you to have a go.

 The simplest problem to sort out is when the buttons stop working.
-Of all the keys we see at our shop, most of the time it’s simply a new car key battery that’s needed.
-To help you with this problem, we’ve made over 160 videos that show the most popular make and models.
+Of all the keys we see at our shop, most of the time it’s simply a new car key battery needed.
+To help you with this problem, we’ve made over 160 videos that show how to change the key battery.

 Fix My Broken Car key – Other ‘Easy’ Fixes

 Most other car key fixes involve replacing the car key case.
-It’s usually because the blades stop flicking out, or soft buttons are worn through
+It’s usually because the blade stops flicking out, or has broken away from the main key.

 Some cases are easy to change, and others are not